spoletum/logseq/pages/Solution Architecture Template.md

 		- ### Resulting target state architecture
 			- The static component architecture is a result of the data flows, hence it goes after
 		- ### (Optional) Interim architectural states
-			- If the transformation consists of different steps, each one enabling specigfi
+			- If the transformation consists of different steps, each one enabling specific value, describe them here
 	- ## Infrastructure
 		- What does the infrastructure look like
 	- ## Security model